Teton Pass

 the Astorians had done.
 They found South Pass.

-in the conventional sense, but a shallow path
+the conventional sense, but a shallow path around

-perspective it was the one discovery that made
+was the one discovery that made easy east west

 Exploration by Military and